NixOS/nix.dev/source/tutorials/nixos/nixos-configuration-on-vm.md

 2. `configuration.nix` contains various suggestions and comments for the initial setup of a desktop computer.
 :::

-The default configuration of NixOS without comments is:
+The default NixOS configuration without comments is:

 ```nix
 { config, pkgs, ... }: